waletaiwo/Monthy-update/README.md

 3. Advance python knowledge
 4. Get a remote job

+---
 #

 ## Day 1
-**Learnt practical ways to write functions p.s python seems harder for someone without technical background then someone with one! while terraform is surprisingly easier.
+Learnt practical ways to write functions in pyhton.
+P.s python seems harder for someone without technical background then someone with one! while terraform is surprisingly easier.